italocedrosales/github-explorer/README.md

 ## Layout

-Para acessar o layout utilize a ferramenta [Figma](https://www.figma.com/file/HOCmxfrElzLpI75LdzFLia/Github-Explorer?node-id=0%3A1).
+Para acessar o layout utilize a ferramenta
+<a href="https://www.figma.com/file/HOCmxfrElzLpI75LdzFLia/Github-Explorer?node-id=0%3A1" target="_blank">Figma</a>.

 ## How to contribute